liyuan-qiu/DDS-ARDUINO/README.md

 int time_group=5;//the group you want to play
 long time_play[5]={1546,899,300,675,200};//unit us, the length of time_show should be time_group
 int profile_play[5]={2,1,3,5,7};// profile_play should be 0,1,2,...,7
+The red line is the DDS_trigger signal and the blue line is the Profile=[Profile0,Profile1,Profile2] signal.
 <img width="700" src="https://user-images.githubusercontent.com/39110126/135046977-99be4400-4ac6-4044-8541-ec19006e4649.png">